Geospatial Data Services

 Better information can lead to smarter decision-making.
 While a GIS doesn’t make decisions for you, it does support the decision-making process by providing you with a set of handy tools and resources that empower you to make better decisions.

 The unbounded abilities of GIS, together with the potential its union with data analytics presents, have helped businesses save millions of dollars.
 The widespread usage of GIS software across several core industry applications has enabled organisations to integrate hardware, software, and data.
 This integration helps capture, manage, analyse, and visualise any geographically referenced information.The applications of GIS are incredibly diverse.
 Today, domains like law enforcement, agriculture, meteorology, and disaster management are leveraging the power of GIS.
-Before we go any further, it is crucial to look at the core components of GIS and its applications.
+Before we go any further, it is crucial to look at the core GIS components and its applications.

-The five key components of GIS
+The five key GIS components

 Here’s looking at the five essential components of GIS that comprise its fundamental framework: hardware, software, data, methods, and people.
 Together, these basic components of GIS create the foundation based on which businesses and users can effectively analyse and visualise geospatial data to address a wide range of challenges and make intelligent decisions.